pranscript/plex_bytesized/nzbget/readme.md

 - Choose any name
 - Level 0 is necessary if you have only 1 server.
 - Put Group as 0
-- Host is the URL if will be connecting to!
-This information will be available to you in the Usenet dashboard.
+- Host is the URL it will be connecting to.
+This information will be available to you in the Usenet dashboard that you got.

 ![GitHub Logo](../images/NZB2.jpg)

 - Port 563 is used as SSL port.
 You must have two ports given to you.
 Use SSL port here.
 - Put your username of Usenet server.
 - Password of Usenet server.
-- Encryption as "Yes" id you put SSL port.
-"No" if you put normal port.
+- Encryption as "Yes" if you put SSL port.
+"No" if you put normal port (http).
 - Connections provided to you by your provider.
-Remember Sonarr and Radarr will use the same connection so divide between them.
 - Test the connection.
 It should show "Success".

 2) Remove Filebot